Paradigms of Human Memory: Cultural references

 The episode frequently serves as a self-parody of the show's tendencies.
 For instance, the group's anthropology project, building a diorama of themselves building their previous diorama, was a dig at the show's own meta jokes.
 Jeff also remarks on Abed's frequent meta-referencing, asking why he has to "shove [everything] up its own ass".

 Several of the flashbacks reveal that Abed is a fan of the television series The Cape (2011).
 In one scene, Abed impersonates The Cape's lead character and, in a clumsy attempt to use his cape, knocks Jeff's cafeteria tray to the floor.
 Jeff angrily yells that the show would "last three weeks", and Abed responds by proclaiming the series would run for "six seasons and a movie".
 While The Cape ended after one season, the "six seasons and a movie" line would later become a slogan for Community and its fans as the show faced cancellation during its run.

 The episode parodied Glee (2009–2015) in another clip by having the study group perform a lyricless song.
 The scene, in which the group was filling in for the school's glee club after they died in an accident, was later used to set up events in the season three episode "Regional Holiday Music".
 The multilayered flashbacks by Troy of the group arguing among each other resembled Inception's (2010) multilayered dream sequences.
 The Dean's numerous costumes include outfits for Tina Turner, Julius Caesar, and Scarlett O'Hara, among others.

 The episode also parodied fan-made shipping videos that use slow-motion montages and sentimental music to make the scenes feel romantic.
-The song "Gravity" (2009) by Sara Bareilles was played over montages of moments between Jeff and Annie and between Abed and Pierce, and the scenes were based on an actual video Harmon saw on YouTube.
+The song "Gravity" (2009) by Sara Bareilles was played over montages of moments between Jeff and Annie and between Abed and Pierce.
+The scenes were based on an actual shipping video Harmon had seen on YouTube, made by user VeritasProductions and released on November 13, 2009, two months into the show’s first season.
 Harmon spent $30,000 of his own money to purchase the rights to use the song.
-He also reached out to the creator of the original video to clarify that the montages were not intended to insult her work.
+He also reached out to VeritasProductions to clarify that the montages were not intended to insult her work.
 Bareilles would later appear in "Intro to Felt Surrogacy" during the fourth season.